andreas-zeller/andreas-zeller.github.io/README.md

 * How can we accurately determine and characterize input formats?
 * How can we explain causes and circumstances of software failures?

-Our **solutions** typically apply and combine several techniques including dynamic analysis, static analysis, specification mining, test generation, natural language processing, machine learning, and formal languages.
+Our **solutions** typically apply and combine several techniques including dynamic analysis, static analysis, specification mining, test generation, natural language processing, machine learning, constraint solving, and formal languages.

 My largest project in 2020 was [The Fuzzing Book](https://www.fuzzingbook.org/)&mdash;an interactive textbook on test generation ("fuzzing") techniques.
 You can execute and edit the code right in your browser.
 In 2021, I published [The Debugging Book](https://www.debuggingbook.org/), which presents and implements a number of techniques for automated debugging and repair.

 ## Current Papers